 The Law Firm of Figeroux & Associates has partnered with our Chamber to implement a Small Business Solutions Program.
 As a member, for as little as $299.40 annually (non-Chamber members $799.40); the Law Firm of Figeroux & Associates can be retained at 40% off normal lawyer fees.

-To better understand this project, please review our Small Business Solutions Introduction, the NACC and AAICC Legal Club Description and a sample Small Business Solutions Retainer Agreement.
+To better understand this project, please review our Small Business Solutions Introduction, the Chamber Legal Club Description and a sample Small Business Solutions Retainer Agreement.

-Remember, as a NACC or AAICC member, you pay only $299.40 annually to benefit from the Small Business Solutions Program; as a non-Chamber member the annual cost of this program is $799.40.
-For small businesses, new or old, we suggest that you register for the free seminar series, The Small Business Boot Camp, in conjunction with the NACC and AAICC Chambers.
+For small businesses, new or old, we suggest that you register for the free seminar series, The Small Business Boot Camp, in conjunction with the Chamber.
 The Small Business Boot Camp is a five-part series of seminars: Business Plan Basics, Financing Your Business, Marketing and Social Media; Legal, Tax and Accounting Issues and Minority Certification of Your Business.

 Evaluate and Develop Your Business Idea